workflux/workflUX/README.md

 - Choose a CWL document (workflow or tool)\*
 - Press the import button

-The workflow will be automatically validated:
+The workflow will be automatically validated.

 *\*Please note: Currently, workflows can only be imported in the "packed" format.
 We will add support for the unpacked format soon.
 To pack a CWL workflow, use:*